nditech/apollo/README.md

 ### Installation and Deployment

 In order to simplify the deployment process, Apollo now includes a docker compose application configuration to allow admins skip the entire process of having to start each of the database, task queue, worker and main application containers individually.

-Docker compose is an optional dependency and you will find instructions on how to install it here.

 To install and start the application, simply run: